Merkle's Video Introduction to Cryonics

 KurzweilAI.net, November 22nd 2002: The Alcor Conference on Extreme Life Extension "Bringing together longevity experts, biotechnology pioneers, and futurists, the conference explored how the emerging technologies of biotechnology, nanotechnology, and cryonics will enable humans to halt and ultimately reverse aging and disease and live indefinitely."

-Coverage of cryonics related to the Ted Williams case has been voluminous.
-Here are links to a few articles:
+Coverage of cryonics related to the Ted Williams case was voluminous.
+Wikipedia describes the events succinctly.
+Here are links to a few contemporaneous articles:

 Sports Illustrated, August 2nd 2003: "Splendid Splinter chilling in Scottsdale"